UCSF

 Starting with a review of protein chemistry, emphasizing chemical modification and separation technologies, the course will review current approaches to the study of proteomics, how proteomics interacts with other fields and discuss what is likely to be realized in the next several years.

-This course is not restricted to only graduate students.
+This course is NOT restricted to graduate students.
 If you are not a student and are interested in attending, please contact Robert Chalkley.

 Date Topic Lecturer Student Materials

 2. Thu.
-1/10 Protein Purification and Separation/Gels RJC lecture notes
+1/8 Protein Purification and Separation/Gels RJC

 3. Tue.
-1/15 Peptide Purification and Separation RAB lecture notes
+1/13 Peptide Purification and Separation RAB

 4. Thu.
-1/17 Introduction to Mass Spectrometry RJC lecture notes
+1/15 Introduction to Mass Spectrometry RJC

-9. Tue.
-2/5 Biophysical Methods (Fluorescence / Hydrodynamics) KFM lecture notes
+8. Thu.
+1/29 Biophysical Methods (Fluorescence / Hydrodynamics) RAB

 11. Tue.
-2/12 Protein – Protein Interactions: Intact Complex Analysis KFM lecture notes
+2/10 Protein – Protein Interactions: Intact Complex Analysis KFM

-15. Tue.
-2/26 Network Analysis and Clustering RJC lecture notes
+18. Thu.
+3/5 Network Analysis and Clustering RJC

 Lecturers